edgelesssys/docs.edgeless.systems/marblerun/features/auto-injection.md

 ```

 We use this label to map Kubernetes Pods to MarbleRun Marbles.
-When you deploy your application, MarbleRun will read out this label's value, `voting-svc` in the example above.
+When you deploy your application with the `marblerun/marbletype` label, the Pod's creation is intercepted by MarbleRun.
-It will then inject environment variables and SGX resources into the containers of the Pod.
+It will then inject environment variables and SGX resources into the containers of the Pod based on the value of the label.
 If the `marblerun/marbletype` label is missing, the Pod's injection is skipped.

 ## The Marblecontainer label